kubevious/kubevious/README.md

 - <a href="https://kubevious.io/docs/features/cloud-native-tools/identifying-blast-radius/" target="_blank">Identifying Blast Radius</a>.
 Identify shared resources within the cluster.

 - <a href="https://kubevious.io/docs/features/cloud-native-tools/radioactive-workloads/" target="_blank">Radioactive Workloads</a>.
-Identify applications that have exessive permissions.
+Identify applications that have excessive permissions.

 - <a href="https://kubevious.io/docs/features/cloud-native-tools/capacity-planning-and-resource-usage-optimization/" target="_blank">Capacity Planning and Resource Usage Optimization</a>.
 Identify how much of cluster resources are used by Applications and Namespaces.